chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 * Runtime – Standard

-* Runtime version – aws/codebuild/standard:3.0 ( The app is node.js 12.x requiring ver3.0)
+* Runtime version – aws/codebuild/standard:3.0 ( The app is in node.js 12.x requiring ver3.0)

 * Image version – Latest

 * Buildspec name – buildspec.yml

 > **Please note the CodeBuild IAM role name as you will have to add permissions to allow access to all needed AWS ressources or the pipeline will FAIL..

 > codebuild-cloudguard-cicd-project-service-role

 ![header image](cpipe6.png)

-# CodeDeploy

-We now move to the Deploy stage and we will CloudFormation as the Deploy provider:
+We now move to the **Deploy stage** and we will use CloudFormation as the Deploy provider:

 ![header image](cpipe8.png)

-* **Deploy provider**: cloudformation - we use that to deploy our serverless function
+* **Deploy provider**: CloudFormation - we use that to deploy our serverless function using a CF Stack and ChangeSet.

 * **Region**: your AWS region

 * **Stack name** - the name of the cloudformation stack to deploy the lambda

-> **Note**: you will have to first create a CloudFormation Stack which will be used by CodeDeploy to create a ChangeSet.
+> You will have to first create a CloudFormation Stack which will be used by CodeDeploy to create a ChangeSet.
-The cloudFormation Stack Template is as follow and you can use that to create the stack.
+You can use the cloudFormation Stack Template is as below or you can write you own.
+Please refer to the AWS Docs for more details.

 ```
 AWSTemplateFormatVersion: 2010-09-09
 Description: cloudguard-app